eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/index.md

 #### Limitations

-When running multiple DataPlatform instances it is not possible to use a shared Virtuoso backend with provisioned access control active.
+When running multiple DataPlatform instances it is not possible to use a shared Virtuoso backend with active provisioned access control.

 ### Troubleshooting

-In case DataPlatform failed to start, check the logs for error messages pointing to faulty parameters in the configuration.
+In case DataPlatform fails to start, check the logs for error messages pointing to faulty parameters in the configuration.
 Since not every faulty behavior is apparent from reading the logs, the following checks can help you to verify the configuration:

 - Check the `http(s)://<servername:port>/actuator/health/` endpoint to verify if the SPARQL proxy service endpoints are configured properly.